Meet your Instructors

 Between touring the world’s underground techno scenes, releasing on labels such as International Deejay Gigolo, Tension, Abuse Industries, and Rapture, and remixing tracks for household names such as Chemical Brothers and Pet Shop Boys, Abe later turned his attention to education, where he is now considered one of the most respected educators in his field.

-Max has been teaching music for over 15 years.
+Max is an Ableton Certified Trainer who has been teaching music for over 15 years.
 A former instructor at Dubspot, you are as likely to find him playing the saxophone next to a DJ as you are to find him leading the Ableton User Groups in New York.

 His degrees from renowned conservatories in London and NY didn’t stop him from following his real passion: Helping people channel their creativity to make music - aka teaching how to produce great music.